Planimal-Info/site-capstone/planning/project_plan.md

 User Persona’s:

 User:
-- John Use is a 20 year old Botony Student at the University of Nowhere.
+- John Use is a 20 year old Botony Student at the Cornell University.
 He wants to study local flora for a class project.
 He uses a phone mostly, and wants to use the site to research local plants and animals.
 Might not know how to navigate through the website.
 Another pain point is not finding a animal or plant he is looking for in the database.

 - Jane Use is a 28 year old local plant and animal enthusiast.
 They like to go out into national parks and look for interesting animals and plants they find.
 They want to use the website to record and post pictures of animals and plants they find out on their journeys.
 Pain points include picture not loading when they upload one.